 By guest posting you will expand your reach and start to build up a writing portfolio that will give you legitimacy when start to pitch publications for paid writing opportunities.

-Here are a few examples of guest posts I have done on a few websites:
+Here is a example of a guest posts I have done:

 Where to Find Paid Writing Opportunities